notkoyo/koko-bot/README.md

 npm install
 ```

-3. Create a .env in the root directory and add necessary token, IDs and your MongoDB URI.
+3. Create a .env in the root directory and add necessary token, IDs and your MongoDB URI
 ```env
 TOKEN = YOUR_DISCORD_BOT_TOKEN
 GUILD_ID = YOUR_GUILD_ID